-The six-course minor concentration consists of 103, 104, 201, 253 or 261, 304 or 317, and one course from 254, 261, 318, 329, or an approved interim course.
+The six-course minor concentration consists of 103, 104, 201, 253 or 261, 304 or 317, and one course from 254, 262, 318, 329, or an approved interim course.

-A group major in science and mathematics meets the needs of some students. particularly those in professional programs.
+A group major in science and mathematics meets the needs of some students, particularly those in professional programs.
 These majors are not appropriate for students who anticipate attending graduate school or who are in teacher education programs.
 Such group majors require twelve courses in the sciences and mathematics, ten of which must be from two departments with no fewer than four from either, with the remaining two courses chosen from a third department.
+At least two 300-level courses in one discipline must be included in the ten-course component of this group.
 The chairmen of the three departments involved must approve each program of this type.